What You Need To Know Before Paying Off Your Consumer Proposal Early

 There are a few things to keep in mind when deciding when to pay off a consumer proposal early:

 You Have the Money - Your financial situation might have significantly improved since filing the consumer proposal.
 For instance, you may receive a raise at work, strike it rich in the lottery, or receive an inheritance.
-Regardless of the situation, you can use the extra money to pay off your consumer proposal sooner by either making larger installment payments or paying it off in whole at once.
+Regardless of the situation, you can use the extra money to pay off your consumer proposal sooner by making larger installments or paying it off in whole at once.

-Rebuild Your Credit Faster - You can shorten the process of repairing your credit rating by paying off your consumer proposal sooner.
-If you are planning to make a large purchase with debt such as a house, paying off your proposal can help you qualify at a better interest rate.
+Rebuild Your Credit Faster - You can shorten the process of repairing your credit rating by paying off your consumer proposal faster.
+If you plan to make a large purchase with debt, such as a house, paying off your consumer proposal faster can help you qualify at a better interest rate.

 Advantages of Paying Off a Consumer Proposal Early

-Improved Credit Score - Paying off a consumer proposal in full can positively impact your credit score, as the R7 rating and debts listed on your credit record will come off sooner.
+Improved Credit Score - Paying off a consumer proposal in full can positively impact your credit score, as the R7 rating and debts listed on your credit record will come off your credit report sooner.

-Avoiding Default - By making additional payments to pay off the consumer proposal sooner, if in the future you need to miss payments, your additional payments will count towards your monthly payment and prevent you from reaching 3 missed payments where your proposal would be deemed annulled.
+Avoiding Default - By making additional payments to pay off the consumer proposal sooner, if in the future you need to miss payments, your extra payments will count towards your monthly payment and prevent you from reaching three missed payments where your proposal would be deemed annulled.

 Debt-Free Sooner - Paying off your consumer proposal in full brings closure to the debt and gives you peace of mind, knowing that you have fulfilled your obligations.